-Interventional endoscopy takes place in the operating room under general anesthesia.
-The main types of interventional endoscopy procedures we offer include:
+Pediatric interventional endoscopy takes place in the operating room under general anesthesia.
+The main types of interventional endoscopy procedures we offer include the following:

 - Endoscopic retrograde cholangiopancreatography (ERCP), which can treat conditions of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.